ONEARMY/community-platform/docs/supabase.md

 - Whenever a comment is created or deleted, it triggers the update_comment_count function.
 - The function checks the Operation kind (Insert/Delete), the source_type and source_id.
-- Fron the source_type it will update the according content total (howtos, research, questions) that matches the source_id
+- Fron the source_type it will update the according content total (library, research, questions) that matches the source_id

 # Local firebase sync testing/debugging